Warthog

-The shoulder height is about 60-70 cm and the weight up to 100 kg.
-The Swahili word for the warthog is ngiri.
+The shoulder height of the warthog is about 60-70 cm and the weight up to 100 kg.
+The Swahili word is ngiri.

 This widespread and often conspicuously abundant resident of the African savanna is grey in color with a thin covering of hairs, wart-like bumps in its face, and large upward-curving tusks.